AdobeDocs/commerce-extensibility/src/pages/events/convert-existing-fields.md

 `public function convert(mixed $value, Event $event): mixed`

-In the following example, the `TestConverterName` converter class updates the value of the `name` field in the `eventData` array.
+In the following example, the `TestConverterName` converter class updates the value of the `name` field in the `eventData` array to `Test Name`.
+In the sample payload above, this value was `Men`.

 In the provided code excerpt, the initial value of the `name` field was `Men` and after applying the converter, the updated value is now `Test Name`
 ```php